polytrade-finance/lenderpool-v3/README.md

 npm run lint:fix
 ```

-This command runs both TypeScript and Solidity linters in the project and automatically fix any issues it finds.
+This command runs both JavaScript and Solidity linters in the project and automatically fix any issues it finds.

 ## Contribution